Want to know when the best time to visit Bruges is? Don’t miss this step by step guide to help you plan your trip.

 Spring arrives in Bruges with great fanfare between March and May.

-Key Events and Things to Do in Bruges in Spring
+Key Events and Things to Do in Spring

 - The Beguinage – a cloistered convent in a beautiful location is covered in colourful flowers to celebrate the arrival of spring.